kevingonzalez7997/Deployment_4/README.md

 -`sudo dpkg -i -E ./amazon-cloudwatch-agent.deb` to run the install package

--`cd /opt/aws/amazon-cloudwatch-agent/bin/`
+-`cd /opt/aws/amazon-cloudwatch-agent/bin/` cd into app location

 -`sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-config-wizard`
-This will launch the setup wizard
+This will launch the setup wizard and allow you to configure in greater detail

 ### 8. AWS permissions
 - select the current working instance
 	- `Actions>Security>Modify IAM role>CloudWatchAgentServer Role`
+This is important as this will allow Cloudwatch to have access to the EC2 and access log files

+### 9. Setting up Cloudwatch Alerts

+While setting up alerts, 3 resources were being selected to monitor.
+Since the instance we are using has more resources an alarm was set for each one of the CPUs.
+In addition to further viewing resource usage an alarm was also set to the RAM.
+- Create Alarm
+- Search for resources that should be monitored such as "CPU" or "mem"
+- Statistic can be set to max in order to view spiked level more detailed
+- Further adjustments can be made such as time intervals and threshold (15% and 5 min were used)

 ### Observations